 See the Study Help site for more details including dates and times for sessions.

 This Video will guide you through this process

-Learn more about searching with the below resource
+Learn more about searching with the below resource and library worksheet.

 |Each of the topics for assessment 1 requires you to support your critique using scholarly sources.|

 Scholarly sources can also be referred to as Academic references or peer-reviewed (refereed).
 These can include journal articles, books, book chapters, reports and other sources.
 To find out more about academic references look at the resources below.